Okay good, you want to know more about brand tone of voice.

 “Okay good, you want to know more about brand tone of voice.”

 Without it seeming out of character, cool right?

 It means we can be playful with the words we use to paint you a picture.
-But we’re very careful to use words in the same way we would if we were speaking to you down the pub.
+But we’re careful to speak in the same way we would if we were chatting at the pub.
 And we’re not allowed to waste words.
-Your time is precious, we’ll only use what we need.
+Your time is precious, we only use what we need.